 7. Budget for Your Monthly Payments

-While there are several types of budgets to help you allocate your money, there’s one that stands out above the rest when you’re trying to pay off debt fast: the zero-based budget.
+While there are several types of budgets to help you allocate your money, there’s one that stands out above the rest when you’re trying to pay off student loans faster: the zero-based budget.

 The zero-based budget model allows you to prioritize your expenses.
 Using your income, you’ll go down your list of expenses, “paying” all of them until you’re at zero.